curious-containers/red-connector-semcon/README.md

 For more information please refer to the Curious Containers [documentation](https://www.curious-containers.cc/).

 ## Limitations / Future Work
-- Only handles json data from Semantic Container.
-No other format or binary data is supported.
+- Selections within the content of a data entry are partially supported in json format.
+For any other format this is currently not possible.

 ## Acknowledgements